Kansas Museum of History - Tours

 - Wichita: People of the Grass Lodge (1st grade)

 For those who prefer to lead their own group, we offer self-guided tours that include a walk on the nature trail.
 These self-guided visits still must register at least two weeks in advance.

-The State Archives in Topeka, located on the same complex, also offers guided tours, which are scheduled separately.
+The State Archives, located at the same complex in Topeka, also offers guided tours, which are scheduled separately.